 - All booths have “equal access” to the landing zone area for improved visibility by visitors.

-We hope that these changes will improve the Expo experience for everyone!
 Please review the information below regarding the Booth Guidelines and how to get access to begin constructing your booth.

 SALES & SIGNAGE GUIDELINES